Roland Vaughan Williams: Life and career

+Vaughan Williams' conduct in the Court of Appeal was said to have driven a fellow Lord Justice, Sir Robert Romer, into retirement.

 In 1865 he married Laura Susannah, daughter of Edmund Lomax of Surrey after which he added her surname to his own.
 They had one son who survived to adulthood and two who did not.

 Vaughan Williams died at his home in Abinger, Surrey, at the age of 77.